 What You Do:

 - Crack open the egg and remove the egg from shell.
-You will need to also take out the inner membrane so that mold doesn't develop.
+You'll need to also take out the inner membrane so that mold doesn't develop.

 - Run very hot water into the shell.
 Let it sit.
-Now you can roll the membrane out with your fingertips.
+Now, roll the membrane out with your fingertips.

 - Place egg shell in egg carton and allow to dry.

-- Put 1/4 cup water in measuring cup.
-Microwave so that water is very hot but not boiling.
+- Put ¼ cup water in measuring cup and microwave it until the water is very hot, but not boiling.

-- Add 1/4 cup of epsom salts and stir.
-If all of the salts dissolve, add more and stir.
-Stop when no more salts will dissolve – at this point your solution is super saturated.
+- Add ¼ cup of epsom salts and stir.
+If all of the salt dissolves, add more and stir.
+Stop when no more salt dissolves – at this point your solution is super-saturated.